IBM/solsa/README.md

 # SolSA

-The SolSA programming model is intended to ease the _development_, _deployment_, and _consumption_ of cloud-native services and applications.
+The SolSA programming model is intended to ease the _development_, _deployment_, and _integration_ of cloud-native services and applications.
 SolSA makes it possible to compose existing services (cloud services, cloud functions, container-based services) into new micro-services and applications.

 A SolSA service is defined by means of a Node.js module.
-From this code, SolSA builds and publishes the service as a container image, prepares the deployment of the service and its dependencies as a list of kubernetes resource definitions (a yaml file), and produces an SDK for invoking the service.
+From this code, SolSA builds and publishes the service as a container image, prepares the deployment of the service and its dependencies as an Helm chart and produces an SDK for instantiating and invoking the service.

 SolSA leverages Kubernetes operators to manage the life cycle of services both inside and outside of Kubernetes.

 The SolSa source code includes declarations for the service being composed over as well as configuration parameters.
-SolSA leverages these declarations to construct a complete yaml description of a service instance, its transitive dependencies, and the configurations of all the services involved.
+SolSA leverages these declarations to construct a complete chart including not only the service instance but also its transitive dependencies, as well as the configurations of all the services involved.

 Service APIs are defined by means of Javascript function declarations.
 Service invocations are just function calls.
 SolSA relieves the developer from having to